dlops-io/cheese-app-v4/README.md

 **Continuous Delivery (CD):** This is an extension of CI, focusing on automating the delivery of applications to various environments, like staging or testing, in a way that they can be released to production at any time.
 The emphasis is on ensuring that the software can be deployed to a production environment and is ready for release but does not necessarily release it to the end users automatically.

 **Continuous Deployment (CD):** This takes the automation a step further by automatically deploying code changes to production after they pass all the automated tests in the deployment pipeline.
 This approach allows for a rapid release cycle and is commonly used in scenarios where rapid deployment and iteration are essential.

+In this tutorial we only focus on Continuous Deployment.
+We will use GitHub Actions to deploy our app to Kubernetes.
+The CI part is not implemented in this tutorial.

 ### Frontend & Backend Changes